 HP: Any additional plans to build more refineries in the other shale plays?
 Outside of shale plays?

-Fonda: Meridian will be looking into building additional units at the Kermit, Texas site for Walton Station once the first unit is in operation.
+Fonda: Meridian will be looking into building additional units at the Kermit, Texas site for Greenfield Project once the first unit is in operation.
 Room exists at the Kermit site for up to three additional units, and there is certainly room in the market for the refined products.
 Meridian is exploring siting options within all other substantial shale basins, and at potentially lucrative logistics chokepoints outside of those basins.
 The domestic light crude production and transportation network presents Meridian with an exceptionally target-rich environment for siting of small, capital-efficient, cost-effective and environmentally benign, full-conversion oil refineries.
 HP